 In 2010, two major initiatives were undertaken to increase study abroad participation and internationalization of the Auburn campus.
 First, OIP moved Auburn from a language-intensive study abroad model to a discipline-centered model, where overseas programming is available to students of all majors.
 And second, OIP introduced the traditional, semester-long student exchange model to Auburn, encouraging the creation of student exchange partners that also facilitate collaborations in allied academic and research endeavors.

 And the number of programs offered continues to increase as academic units continue to internationalize their curriculum, and as OIP offers new programs to broaden opportunities through the academic career.
-Today, OIP runs pre-Freshmen programs for incoming students before they start Fall classes, and lower-division Core Curriculum classes at Auburn’s shared campus in Rome, Italy.
+Today, OIP runs pre-Freshman programs for incoming students before they start Fall classes, and lower-division Core Curriculum classes in Europe.
 These programs complement the upper-division, faculty-led programs in the academic units and growing programs that provide overseas research, intern, work, and service experience.

 Click here for more current student travel information.